saintsal/acceleratordesign/manuscript/chapter1.md

 We've seen accelerators move startups faster and help founders achieve their goals countless times.
 And we've been a driving force in evolving the accelerator model.

-## How to create an accelerator that fits
+## How to create an accelerator that accelerates

 As the accelerator industry blossoms, the accelerator model is being applied in far more diverse contexts, like creative businesses, industry verticals, corporate R&D, and niche markets.

 For most first-time accelerators, there's a bias towards copying the existing 3-month model, but most don't know the reasons it exists.
-We'll start with this, explaining the history of accelerators and helping you filter out which aspects are relevant in your context.

-The standard accelerator model (and definition) doesn't always apply - programmes must be redesigned, and lessons learned are valuable to share between all the variations that are emerging.

-We'll also share lessons from our own accelerator projects in farther-reaching contexts, like accelerators for freelancers, developing economies, and corporates with strategic goals that don't involve startup equity.
+The typical accelerator model is optimised around the needs of early-stage investors supporting university students keen to start Internet companies.

+In almost all other contexts, this model is inappropriate and extremely ineffecient, a fact only clear to people after they've already run their first batch.
+Hardware, freelancers, industry verticals, developing economies, ecosystem building, corporates with strategic goals - they all have particular goals that *require* a custom design.

+We've designed successful accelerators in most of these contexts, and been close to others who've done the same.

+We wrote this guide to share these lessons learned, so you have the best start possible.

 Salim Virani
 Founder, Source Institute